MikaelAziz/Quantum-AI-for-Climate/README.md

 Ensure your repository does not contain any personal or team tokens/access information to access backends.
 Ensure your repository does not contain any third-party intellectual property (logos, company names, copied literature, or code).
 Any resources used must be open source or appropriately referenced.

 ### Team Information:
+Team Name: EarthMindQ lab

 Team Member 1:
- - Full Name:
+Full Name: Mikael Aziz
- - Womanium Program Enrollment ID (see Welcome Email, format- WQ24-xxxxxxxxxxxxxxx):
+Womanium Program Enrollment ID: WQ24-i1bI0KrCQcPIoEy

 Team Member 2:
- - Full Name:
+Full Name: Mariam Khaled Abdo Ahmed
- - Womanium Program Enrollment ID (see Welcome Email, format- WQ24-xxxxxxxxxxxxxxx):
+Womanium Program Enrollment ID: WQ24-fC5YpFE4PRlgp34

 Team Member 3:
- - Full Name:
+Full Name: Isabella Siu
- - Womanium Program Enrollment ID (see Welcome Email, format- WQ24-xxxxxxxxxxxxxxx):
+Womanium Program Enrollment ID: WQ24-21XPholzNYYDnHb

 Team Member 4:
- - Full Name:
+Full Name: Menna Zaied
- - Womanium Program Enrollment ID (see Welcome Email, format- WQ24-xxxxxxxxxxxxxxx):
+Womanium Porgram Enrollment ID: WQ24-OZ8RcHaasgF9ExB

 ### Project Solution:
 _Include a comprehensive summary of all important information about your project solution here._
 All necessary code files and any additional information required to judge your project solution should be included in the repository.

+Our project employs a QNN to model the green hydrogen production process.
+We follow these steps:
+Quantum Circuit Design: We construct a quantum circuit tailored to represent the hydrogen production system, mapping input parameters (e.g., temperature, pressure, catalyst properties) to output predictions (e.g., hydrogen production rate, energy efficiency).
+Dataset Preparation: We preprocess our dataset to align with the QNN's requirements, encoding features into quantum states.
+QNN Model Definition: We define a QNN architecture using Pennylane, specifying input and output dimensions and the designed quantum circuit.
+QNN Training: We train the QNN on our prepared dataset to learn the complex patterns underlying the hydrogen production process.
+Prediction: We use the trained QNN to predict system performance under various conditions.
+Evaluation and Optimization: We assess the QNN's accuracy and optimize its parameters to enhance predictive capabilities and identify optimal operating conditions.

 ### Project Presentation Deck:
 _Upload/ Link a 3min. presentation deck here._

 See project presentation guidelines [here](https://docs.google.com/document/d/13nWF8AxFAfFYTWEYPT3BpPdYkqtxxSAjmuXj_zcMh-E/edit?usp=sharing)

+Project presentation can be viewed [here](https://docs.google.com/presentation/d/1fy7YM3ZMF7icfW8yqiO7SdBwuvaqjBfh/edit?usp=drivesdk&ouid=100600892558271848985&rtpof=true&sd=true)